Pennsylvania

 Conservative Republican majority in the state senate;

-Partnership for America’s Health Future (disingenuous corporate Public Relations campaign.
+Partnership for America’s Health Future running a disingenuous corporate Public Relations campaign.

 Where can people find news about Single Payer in your state and/or join a group?